invisibleroads/invisibleroads-tutorials/life-languages-communicate.rst

     those who wake early will succeed = al que madruga dios le ayuda if you want a good hairstyle, endure the tugging = si quiere quiere moño bonito, aguanta jalones

+    something non-essential is turning out to be more expensive than what it is worth = the soup is more expensive than the meatballs = cuesta más caro el caldo que las albóndigas he is exaggerating his stories = echarle mucha crema a sus tacos she is easily excited by new people or things = dear new jar, where should I put you? = jarrito nuevo, ¿dónde te pondré?

 French
 ------